 Direct inhibition of the tracer/Ab complex by test compounds is theoretically possible.
 However, a far red tracer is utilized to reduce compound interference.
 Less than 0.3% of Gen-Plus Library interfered with ADP detection using the Transcreener® ADP Assay.
 Indeed, to date all data generated using known kinase inhibitors suggest a very specific interaction between the ADP far red tracer and the ADP antibody.
-See recent poster for selectivity information.
+See this poster for selectivity information.

 All homogenous fluorescent readouts have some probability of artifacts from compound fluorescence or light scattering due to insoluble compounds.
 These artifacts are reduced significantly by using fluorophores that are far red-shifted.
-The Transcreener® ADP Assay uses an AlexaFluor™ 633 fluor which is compatible with current instrumentation.
+The Transcreener® ADP FP Assay uses an AlexaFluor™ 633 fluor which is compatible with current instrumentation.

 Wouldn’t this contribute to background signal?
 Certain kinases catalyze some level of non-productive ATP hydrolysis to the extent that water is able to get into the active site.
 However, the rates are generally low even in the absence of acceptor substrate and are even further reduced when acceptor substrate is present.
 If you are using it to screen for potential acceptor substrates, then background from ATP hydrolysis has to be taken into account on a case-by-case basis.
 We recommend a “no substrate” control (described in the technical manual) to detect non-productive ATP hydrolysis.